The oldest public wildflower garden in the United States

 Curlycup Gumweed is an erect biennial or short-lived perennial growing to 40 inches high on smooth stems that branch at the top.
-It is an introduced, naturalized plant to our area.
+It is an introduced, naturalized plant to our area, being native to the more western states.
 The first year the plant forms a rosette with the stem forming the second year, but some plants may flower the first year.
 Stems are smooth, angled and sometimes reddish.

 The leaves are alternate but of various shapes.
 They can be oblong, linear, lanceolate (broadest below the middle) to ovate, up to 2-1/2 inches long, from 2 to 5x longer than wide and are dotted with resinous glands.
 Surfaces are without hair, leaf margins are usually coarsely toothed but may be entire.
 Middle stem and upper leaves clasp the stem.